Small Intestinal Bacterial Overgrowth: What to Know

 Bloating, Burping, and Flatulence

 Friendly bacteria, or microbiota, should mainly reside in the large intestine, while the small intestine should be almost sterile.
-The microbiota’s main job is to break down fermentable carbohydrates, producing valuable nutrients and gases for your body.
+The microbiota’s primary function is to break down fermentable carbohydrates, producing valuable nutrients and gases that benefit the body.
 When small bowel bacterial overgrowth (SIBO) occurs, the microbiota overgrows from the large intestine to the small intestine, feeding on carbohydrates and producing gases.
 These gases can become trapped in the small intestine, leading to bloating and gas.
-If they remain trapped in the small bowel, they can be expelled upwards, causing burping downwards, causing flatulence and bloating.
-It could be a bacterial overgrowth syndrome symptom if you experience frequent burping, especially after eating.
+If they remain trapped in the small intestine, they can be expelled upwards, causing belching downwards, which in turn can lead to flatulence and bloating.
+It could be a symptom of bacterial overgrowth syndrome if you experience frequent burping, especially after eating.

 Diarrhea